 Value Mode Description

-X SPI or I C Host Don't care
+Х SPI or I 2 C Host This bit is not used

-1 I C Client Data hold is enabled.
-As a result CKP is cleared after the eighth falling SCL edge of a data byte reception.
+1 I 2 C Client Data hold is enabled.
+As a result, CKP is cleared after the eighth falling SCL edge of a data byte reception.
 Software must set the CKP bit to resume operation.

-0 I C Client Data hold is not enabled
+0 I 2 C Client Data hold is not enabled

-1. For daisy-chained SPI operation; allows the user to ignore all except the last received byte.
+For daisy-chained SPI operation; allows the user to ignore all except the last received byte.
 SSPOV is still set when a new byte is received and BF = 1, but hardware continues to write the most recent byte to SSPxBUF.